If you’ve spent much time on this site or other mobile-focused websites, then you’ve probably been seeing 5G referred to with increasing frequency.

 With each new generation data speeds have increased and that’s no different with 5G.
 We’ll talk in detail about the speed below, but it’s worth knowing that speed isn’t the only difference.
 In fact, 5G could power all sorts of use cases that just aren’t possible on 4G.
 Examples of them can also be found below.

-There’s also set to be a lot of spectrum available for it (though not all of it has been made available yet at the time of writing), meaning plenty of capacity, so it should be able to easily cope and provide a smooth, reliable experience no matter how many people are using the network at the same time.
+There’s also a lot of spectrum available for it, meaning plenty of capacity, so it should be able to easily cope and provide a smooth, reliable experience no matter how many people are using the network at the same time.

 These things combined should allow for lots of new and improved use cases, from autonomous vehicles to holographic and 8K videos and super-smooth online gaming, some of which we’re already starting to see.